How To Get an Interest-Only Mortgage as a First-Time Buyer

 Independent Mortgage Advisor

-Interest-only mortgages were once a popular and affordable way for people to get on the property ladder while keeping monthly repayments low.
-Lenders’ appetite for this type of borrowing has waned since the financial crash of 2008, but it is still an option for some first-time buyers.
+Interest-only mortgages were once a popular and affordable way to get on the property ladder while keeping monthly repayments low.
+Lenders’ appetite for this type of borrowing has waned since the financial crash 2008, but it is still an option for some first-time buyers.

 In this article: